 Stress is a normal part of life.
-Trauma is (basically) too much, too soon, which overwhelms the nervous system.
+Trauma is "basically" too much, too soon, which overwhelms the nervous system.
 Individuals often feel emotionally overwhelmed, stuck in their process, and frustrated.

 The following is a simplified explanation of how, ideally, the body reacts to a potential threat (real or imagined).
 The Autonomic Nervous System (ANS) has several functions, one being it responds to threat.
-There are two branches within the ANS, the Parasympathetic Nervous System and the Sympathetic Nervous System.
-The two function in balance with one another.
+There are two branches within the ANS, the Parasympathetic Nervous System, and the Sympathetic Nervous System.
+The two work together to maintain equilibrium.
 In a relaxed state, the Parasympathetic Nervous System is primary.
-When stress occurs, the Sympathetic Nervous System is triggered and becomes primary, resulting in the body's natural defense of fight, flight or freeze.
+When stress occurs, the Sympathetic Nervous System is triggered and becomes primary, resulting in the body's natural defense of fight, flight, or freeze.
 After the threat is no longer present, the system regulates and the Parasympathetic Nervous System becomes primary.

 Chronic stress and trauma cause a constrictive reaction in the body (dysregulation), which weakens the nervous system.
 Without self-regulation, the person remains highly activated, which is a defensive state, and their nervous system is unable to fully rest and recover.
-Without treatment, our ability to tolerate stress weakens as the internal chaos increases, causing physical, mental, emotional and/or spiritual suffering.
+Without treatment, their ability to tolerate stress weakens as the internal chaos increases, causing physical, mental, emotional, and/or spiritual suffering.